AElfProject/AElf/docs/contract/restrictions/project.md

 </PropertyGroup>
 ```

-It is required to enable `CheckForOverflowUnderflow` for both Release and Debug mode so that your contract will use arithmetic operators that will throw OverflowException if there is any overflow.
-This is to ensure
+- It is required to enable `CheckForOverflowUnderflow` for both Release and Debug mode so that your contract will use arithmetic operators that will throw `OverflowException` if there is any overflow.
+This is to ensure that execution will not continue in case of an overflow in your contract and result with unpredictable output.

 ```xml
 <PropertyGroup Condition=" '$(Configuration)' == 'Debug' ">